neutrons/web_reflectivity/docs/source/settings.rst

 * JOB_HANDLING_INTERPRETER

     This allows you to specify the python interpreter to use to execute the job script.
+When running locally, the python interpreter from the environment the server is running in will be used.

 * CELERY_*